5 min read

 He recommends trying these steps:

-• Eat protein at breakfast as it can help keep your blood sugar steady to have more energy as you start your day.
+• Eat protein at breakfast, as it can help keep your blood sugar steady and give you more energy as you start your day.

 • Eat complex carbohydrates to increase serotonin levels in your brain, which has a calming effect.
 Opt for whole grains like oatmeal, quinoa, whole-grain bread, and cereals.
 Starchy vegetables like potatoes and whole fruit should also be on your list.